With summer heralding a warm embrace and the beaches beckoning all and sundry, the siren song of the surf is nearly impossible to resist.

 From the shimmering shores of Hawaii to the rugged coastlines of Cornwall, these films bring us face-to-face with nature's might, where surfers dance and dart across furious waves, not unlike an Englishman trying to navigate a sun-soaked beach with a piping hot cup of tea in hand.

 While the waves themselves are the stars, it's the surfers, filmmakers, and the unending quest for the perfect ride that bring these short films to life.

-So grab your board, or perhaps a more agreeable armchair, and prepare to dive into a selection of 50 short surf films that aren't merely a footnote in cinema but rather a thrilling narrative of humanity's romance with the sea.
+So grab your board, perhaps a more agreeable armchair, and prepare to dive into a selection of 50 short surf films that aren't merely a footnote in cinema but a thrilling narrative of humanity's romance with the sea.

 You don't have to be a surf enthusiast to be carried away by the tide; these films have something for everyone.

 And the best part?
 You won't even have to get your feet wet.
 Alternatively, spare some time to check our list of favorite feature films about surfing.

 Fear not, dear reader, you won't find any mention here of "riding the wave of life" or other such clichés.